 As a certified minority-owned law firm, OMLO is proud to celebrate Hispanic Heritage Month, which takes place from September 15 through October 15, and to highlight the culture and contributions of those whose ancestors came from Spain, Mexico, the Caribbean, and Central and South America.
 With each passing year, there is more to celebrate.
-In 2022, California swore in Justice Patricia Guerrero to its Supreme Court, who has helped make history by becoming the first Latina in the role.

 Most Americans know that Brown v.
 Board of Education is the Supreme Court case that ended segregation in US public schools.
 However, many are unaware that Brown v.
 Board of Education, which was decided in 1954, was preceded by California’s own school segregation case, Mendez v.
 Westminster School District of Orange County.
 Mendez, which was litigated in the 1940s, ended segregated education in California and paved the way for the Brown decision.

 The story of Mendez begins in the 1940s, when Sylvia Mendez tried to enroll in her local public school.
 Sylvia’s school declined to enroll her because she was Latina and the school was solely for “English speakers,” which was a proxy for “whites only.”
 In the 1940s, Sylvia’s experience was typical.
 Many schools in California used the term English speakers to sort students into different, segregated schools, regardless of whether the students spoke English or not.
 At that time, if a student had a Latinized or Mexican-sounding name, they were deemed Spanish speakers regardless of abilities.